zethon/ttvg/README.md

 ## How to Install

-Right now there is no installer, so the game has be built manually.
+Currently there is no installer, so the game must be built manually.
 An installer for both Windows and Mac will be created as the game matures and nears a releaseable state.

 ## How to Build